Student Right to Know Act

 Brief Description: Each institution must produce by July 1 each year a report that is provided to a prospective student athlete and the student's parents, high school guidance counselor, and coach at the time the institution offers athletically related student aid.
 The report must contain the number of students, by race and gender, who attended the institution in the prior year; the number of students who attended in the prior year and who received athletically related aid, categorized by race and gender within each sport (basketball, football, baseball, cross-country and track combined, and all other sports combined); the completion or graduation rate, and if applicable, the transfer-out rate, of the certificate- or degree-seeking first-time, full-time undergraduates, categorized by race and gender for the most recently completing class; the completion or graduation rate, and if applicable, the transfer-out rate, of the certificate- or degree-seeking first-time, full-time undergraduates who received athletically related student aid, categorized by race and gender within sport.
 (These data need not be disclosed for a category in which the number of students is five or fewer.
 SCU will have a data set meeting the minimum requirements for 2014 – 2015 academic year); average completion or graduation rate, and, if applicable, transfer-out rate, of the four most recently completing or graduating classes, by race and gender; and average completion or graduation rate, and, if applicable, transfer-out rate, of the four most recently completing or graduating classes for students who received athletically related student aid, categorized by race and gender within each sport.

-To view the Graduation Success Rates for Southwestern Christian University, please click the following link:
+To view the Graduation Success Rates for Southwestern Christian University, please view the interactive report below.
+Page 2 of this interactive report shows Outcome Measure Graduation rates:

 Graduation Rates of Student-Athletes